azamjb/Datathon-Sales-Forecast/README.md

 Time Series Forecasting model to predict future product sales for an ecommerce company

-Built for University of Washington 'Dubstech' Datathon 2026
+Built for University of Washington 'Dubstech' Datathon 2026 - took 2nd place!

 retail_data is a dataset of 500k+ sales invoices